 - Client should maintain a Food & exercise journal.

 A food journal or diary is required on each visit and should be completed each time food is consumed.
-Food journals keep clients on track and also point out problem areas and emotional triggers that need to be addressed quickly.
+Food journals keep clients on track and point out problem areas and emotional triggers that need to be addressed quickly.

 Why should you have a meal plan in your program?